-Signification (meaningnessor sense of), as a principle of research methodology, is associated with the validity of knowledge of education and is defined as the capacity to solve education problems, assigned to the knowledge of education in each current, through the theory-practice relationship approach for every educative action.
+Signification (meaningness or sense of), as a principle of research methodology, is associated with the validity of knowledge of education and is defined as the capacity to solve education problems, assigned to the knowledge of education in each current, through the theory-practice relationship approach for every educative action.
 Each current, as a useful research tool, requires logical rigour (pertinence) and significativity (relevance, significance, significant).
 Besides, the knowledge of education requires signification from the approach of the general research methodology.

 Signification, as a principle of research methodology, determines the validity of knowledge of education.
 Signification as a research principle aims at the validity and reliability of meaning, that is, at the methodological value of meaning.
 The knowledge of education has signification, if it solves problems of education by relating theory and practice: the better it solves problems by relating theory and practice, the more valid it will be.
-The more signification it has, the more valid it will be and it is valid if it is useful for educating, it has no signification and is not valid.
+The more signification it has, the more valid it will be and it is valid if it is useful for educating; and if it is not useful for educating, it has no signification and is not valid.